angus42/dancefloor/Readme.md

 staying active.

 ## Sound to light mode

-Pressing th *MODE* button will switch between _Sound to light_ and _Beats per minute_ mode.
+Pressing the *MODE* button will switch between _Sound to light_ and _Beats per minute_ mode.
 _Sound to light_ mode is active then the control LED is on.
-In this mode, the build in microphone will trigger the frame change, when a certain volumn is exceeded.
+In this mode, the built-in microphone will trigger the frame change, when a certain volume is exceeded.
 The maximum possible rate of frame changes is cut of at 300 bpm.

 > In this hardware release the sensitivity can only be adjusted by a small extra poti.
-To adjust the sensitivity, change the volumn of the music or move the dance floor away from it (especially the microphone).
+To adjust the sensitivity, change the volume of the music or move the dance floor away from it (especially the microphone).

 ## Beats per minute mode

-Pressing th *MODE* button will switch between _Sound to light_ and _Beats per minute_ mode.
+Pressing the *MODE* button will switch between _Sound to light_ and _Beats per minute_ mode.
 _Beats per minute_ mode is active then the control LED is off.
 In this mode the *SPEED* poti allows you to select a value between 1 and 1800 beats per minute.
 The last value is equal to 30 frame changes per second.

-In this mode A poti to adjust the speed in normal mode (or sensitivity in Sount-to-Light mode).
+## Rotation

+The patterns on the matrix can be rotated in 90 degree angles.
+This might be useful if the dance floor is hung on the wall in a certain orientation.
+Pressing both the *MODE* and *PROG* button for one second will change the rotation by one 90 degree step clockwise.
+The welcome text will start again to visualize the new orientation.
+To rotate another 90 degrees, both buttons must be released and pressed again for another second.
+The current orientation is persisted and will be restored the next time the dance floor is turned on.

 # Implementation